-The name of the staff section shall be "Legislative Information and Communications Staff Section" (LINCS).
+The name of the staff association shall be "Legislative Information and Communications Staff (LINCS) association.

-- Promote the exchange of ideas and information in the fields of public information, media relations, and other such communication activities as they relate to state legislatures;
+- Promote the exchange of ideas and information in the fields of public information, media relations, social media and other such communication activities as they relate to state legislatures;

 - Advance and promote civic education programs administered by state legislatures;

 - Enhance professional development and expertise for public information and communications staff; and

 - Promote participation in the NCSL to staff association members.